Productivity is more than just a buzzword. It’s a vital quality that helps us accomplish our daily tasks, organize our lives, and achieve our goals.

 Extreme Productivity

 In Extreme Productivity, author Robert Pozen emphasizes focusing on your highest priorities.
-Identifying and completing tasks with the highest impact on your organizational goals is a substantial key to feeling more productive.
+He posits that identifying and completing tasks with the highest impact on organizational goals is a secret hack to feeling more productive.

-Extreme Productivity has a career focus, but the tips and techniques listed can be used to attain results at home as well.
-His focus on producing results rather than just putting in the time will help anyone be more productive, whether in their professional lives or daily lives.
+Extreme Productivity focuses on careers, but the tips and techniques listed can also be used to attain results at home.
+His focus on producing results rather than just putting in the time will help anyone be more productive, whether in their professional or daily lives.

 Productivity Super Charger

 Productivity Super Charger by Matthew McClure is a well-rounded instructional manual on productivity.
-In it, McClure offers valuable advice on everything from determining what’s more important to overcoming procrastination to delegating menial tasks.
+McClure offers valuable advice on everything from determining what’s more important to overcoming procrastination to delegating menial tasks.

-If you’re looking for a well-laid-out book with relatable and actionable tips for enhancing your productivity, Productivity Super Charger is the way to go.
+If you’re looking for a well-laid-out book with relatable and actionable tips for enhancing your productivity, Productivity Super Charger is the book for you.

 Not Today: The Nine Habits of Extreme Productivity

-Not Today is a little bit of a different take on productivity.
-Authors Mike and Erica Schultz learned how to embrace productivity through an immense challenge in their personal life – the unexpected tragedy of a sick child.
+Not Today offers a slightly different perspective on productivity.
+Authors Mike and Erica Schultz learned how to embrace productivity through an immense challenge in their personal lives—the unexpected tragedy of a sick child.

-Through their trials, they discovered the secrets to living more intentionally while maintaining excellent levels of productivity.
-This experience led them to conduct even more research into productivity and came out the other end with this helpful guide.
+Through their trials, they discovered the secrets to living more intentionally while maintaining high levels of productivity.
+This experience led them to conduct even more research into productivity, which led them to develop this helpful guide.

 More Tools to Help You Be Productive